Get a $695 credit card annual fee waived in my Ultimate Military Credit Cards Course

 *** **** in Denver

 This is a very encouraging data point!
-Please leave a comment or send me an email if you also have an Army/Air National Guard SCRA AMEX data point.
+Please leave a comment or send me an email if you also have an Army/Air National Guard SCRA or MLA Amex data point.

 How to Get Amex SCRA Benefits in the National Guard